jingwen-z/jingwen-z.github.io/_posts/2021-07-01-pfizer-biontech-covid-19-vaccine-reactions-en.md

 tags:        [analysis, visualisation, COVID-19]
 comments:    true
 excerpt:     >
-    The Centers for Disease Control and Prevention (CDC) recently released data on the response and severity of the population of different ages after being vaccinated with Pfizer-BioNTech's new crown vaccine.
+    The Centers for Disease Control and Prevention (CDC) recently released data on the response and severity of the population of different ages after being vaccinated with Pfizer-BioNTech.
 Today, I will take you to learn more about the specific information
 cover:       /images/20210626-vaccin.jpg
 img_width:   1280
 img_height:  853